 It is possible to get maximum benefit by starting an indexed universal life insurance policy early to protect your family in the event of the death of a spouse.
 This same life insurance policy can also be used to help cover the cost of higher education.
 You are simply buying life insurance to pay for college.

 If you didn’t know, college is expensive.
 In fact, it’s very expensive and getting more and more expensive every year.
-The average college student is going to face around $30,000 in debt by the time they graduate and there are a lot of students who will have much more debt than that.
+The average college student is going to face around $30,000 to $100,000 in debt by the time they graduate and there are a lot of students who will have much more debt than that.

 If something were to happen to you, then your family could struggle to pay for those college expenses.
 For this reason, we recommend that families invest in life insurance for college savings so that two risks can be mitigated with one investment product.